 Feta vs paneer

 Feta is a sheep and goat milk cheese, while paneer is either buffalo or cow.
-There’s a sharp difference in flavor, with feta being salty, sharp, a little musky while paneer is very mild and milky in flavor.
+There’s a sharp difference in flavor, with feta being salty, sharp, and a little musky while paneer is very mild and milky in flavor.

 Paneer is also very easy to make and can be finished in a matter of hours.
 Feta is aged, brined, and takes months to get to the finished product.
 This also explains the difference in price when you go and buy any of these.

-And not only is feta made from a wholly different milk than paneer, it’s also not vegetarian.
+And not only is feta made from a wholly different milk than paneer, but it’s also not vegetarian.
 There are many more differences, but there are the main ones, or at least the ones that most folks will notice at first.

 Read also: Is Feta Cheese Vegetarian ?